RogyDev/Rogy-Engine-/README.md

 - Grass rendering
 - Particle system
 - Lightmapping (no uv mapping for now)
-- Text rendering and ui in progress
+- Text rendering and UI in progress

 # Note :
 This is source code only, not a project.